julioh1203/infinitex/README.md

 # Infinitex

-A simple project to test infinite scroll using HTMX.
+A simple project to test infinite scroll using HTMX and Django.

 ## Project Setup